mozaik-association/mozaik/docs/Event_module.md

     The questions allow you to learn more about the contacts involved to your event.

-    For the selected answers and tickboxes, it is possible to add a participation category and thesaurus themes depending on the answer chosen by the participant.
+    For the selected answers and tickboxes, it is possible to add a participation category and thesaurus therms depending on the answer chosen by the participant.
 This information will be displayed on the contact's form.
     !!! example

         People answering "yes" to the question "Would you like to stay informed about other human rights petitions?" will receive a category of participation and an interest in this subject.